covcom/205CDE/labs/15 RESTful API/worksheet.md

 ![Postman get](img/get_city.png).

-Check your understanding by asking
--	for a description of an issue and
--	for all issues having “Katujen kunto ja liikenne” ask for their group

 The PUT method is used to add a named resource. we will have to give the item we want to add in the request.
 By choosing PUT at the left hand side, giving URL and adding the json data to the request body as raw data in JSON format, we will have

 ![Postman put](img/put_city.png).

-In our data store we have the new item number 10

 ![Resources available in the API](img/datanew_city.png).